 It's common knowledge that plastic isn't good for us or the environment.
 However, plastic is everywhere!
 And it's often found in unsuspecting products and places.

-Recently, I’ve been making a point to further reduce the plastic products in and around my house.
-I thought this information could be useful, so I’m sharing 10 simple, practical ways to use less plastic.
+Recently, I've been making a point to further reduce the plastic products in and around my house.
+I thought this information could be useful, so I'm sharing a few practical ways to use less plastic in the home.

 Glass Storage Containers